Christonja/100-days-of-code/log.md

 **Today's Progress**: Continued with the Web developer bootcamp

 **Thoughts**: Starting the CSS portion, it's nice to relearn some of the CSS basics.

+### Day 74: February 21, Thursday, 2019

+**Today's Progress**: Continued with the Web developer bootcamp

+**Thoughts**: Continuing through the CSS portion, continuing to pick up new things.